 Katchadourian spoke about her work in conversation with Veronica Roberts at the Blanton on Saturday, March 25, 2017.
 Video of Katchadourian’s talk in two parts is available below.

 This exhibition is organized by the Blanton Museum of Art.

-Generous support for the exhibition is provided in part by Suzanne Deal Booth, as well as Eric Herschmann, Orly Genger, and family, with additional gifts from George and Nicole Jeffords, the Alice Kleberg Reynolds Foundation, Kathleen Irvin Loughlin and Christopher Loughlin, and Chris Mattsson and John McHale.
-Support also is provided by Nick Debs, Deborah Green, Pamela and David Hornik, Martin Z. Margulies, Karen and Chip Oswalt, and the West Collection, Philadelphia.
+Generous support for the exhibition is provided by Suzanne Deal Booth; Eric Herschmann, Orly Genger, and family; and Jeanne and Michael Klein, with additional gifts from George and Nicole Jeffords, the Alice Kleberg Reynolds Foundation, Jenny and Trey Laird, Kathleen Irvin Loughlin and Christopher Loughlin, and Chris Mattsson and John McHale.
+Support also is provided by Lawrence Banka and Judith Gordon, Nick Debs, Deborah Green, Pamela and David Hornik, Martin Z. Margulies, Karen and Chip Oswalt, and the West Collection, Philadelphia.

 The accompanying catalogue is made possible by Nion McEvoy, with additional gifts from the Elizabeth Firestone Graham Foundation, Furthermore: a program of the J. M. Kaplan Fund, the Leanne Raesener Charitable Fund, and Judith Willcott and Laurence Miller and their families.